rishimukherjee31/LCCMR/README.md

 # Frame Fabrication and Assembly Guide

 The ROV has two main components to it: the electronics, the frame + thruster kit.
-We are using the Sea Mate Angelfish kit, which comes with a set of thrusters, cabling, and a control box.
-Let us begin by creating the frame first.
+We are using the Sea Mate Angelfish ROV kit, which comes with a set of thrusters, cables, and a control box.
+Begin by creating the frame.

 <div align="center">
   <img src="./images/image-2.png" width="90%" alt="JAR JAR ROV Complete Frame">